William Richard Arthur Pole-Tylney-Long-Wellesley, 5th Earl of Mornington1

 Hyacinthe Mary Wellesley1

-Hyacinthe Mary Wellesley was born illegitimately.3 She is the daughter of Richard Wellesley, 2nd Earl of Mornington and Hyacinthe Gabrielle Roland.2 She married Edward John Littleton, 1st Baron Hatherton, son of Morton Walhouse, on 21 December 1812 at St. George's Church, St. George Street, Hanover Square, London, England.4
+Hyacinthe Mary Wellesley was born illegitimately.3 She was the daughter of Richard Wellesley, 1st Marquess Wellesley of Norragh and Hyacinthe Gabrielle Roland.4 She married Edward John Littleton, 1st Baron Hatherton, son of Morton Walhouse and Anne Craycroft Portal, on 21 December 1812 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.5 She died on 4 January 1849.6

 Citations